Vi (text editor): Distribution

 I wish we hadn't used all the keys on the keyboard.
 I think one of the interesting things is that vi is really a mode-based editor.
 I think as mode-based editors go, it's pretty good.
 One of the good things about EMACS, though, is its programmability and the modelessness.
 Those are two ideas which never occurred to me.
 I also wasn't very good at optimizing code when I wrote vi.
 I think the redisplay module of the editor is almost intractable.
 It does a really good job for what it does, but when you're writing programs as you're learning...
 That's why I stopped working on it.

 What actually happened was that I was in the process of adding multiwindows to vi when we installed our VAX, which would have been in December of '78.
 We didn't have any backups and the tape drive broke.
 I continued to work even without being able to do backups.
 And then the source code got scrunched and I didn't have a complete listing.
 I had almost rewritten all of the display code for windows, and that was when I gave up.
 After that, I went back to the previous version and just documented the code, finished the manual and closed it off.
 If that scrunch had not happened, vi would have multiple windows, and I might have put in some programmability—but I don't know.

 The fundamental problem with vi is that it doesn't have a mouse and therefore you've got all these commands.
-In some sense, its backwards from the kind of thing you'd get from a mouse-oriented thing.
+In some sense, it's backwards from the kind of thing you'd get from a mouse-oriented thing.
 I think multiple levels of undo would be wonderful, too.
 But fundamentally, vi is still ed inside.
 You can't really fool it.

 It's like one of those pinatas—things that have candy inside but has layer after layer of paper mache on top.
 It doesn't really have a unified concept.
 I think if I were going to go back—I wouldn't go back, but start over again.